op-developer/op-online-payment-api-examples/README.md

 This reference script can be useful in identifying problems in generating the Authorization header value, and constructing the set of headers for the request.

+### payment-init-and-status.python

+A python script demonstrating how to initiate a payment with API in the SANDBOX environment and getting the status of the same payment

+The script prints intermediate steps and their results while calculating the Authorization header value.

+This reference script can be useful in identifying problems in generating the Authorization header value, and constructing the set of headers for the request.